-9. Monitoring Arrangements
+9. Monitoring arrangements

-This policy will be reviewed and approved by the headteacher bi-annually.
+This policy will be reviewed and approved by the Board of Trustees every year.

-Whenever changes to admission arrangements are proposed (except where the change is an increase to the agreed admission number), the headteacher will publicly consult on these changes.
+Whenever changes to admission arrangements are proposed (except where the change is an increase to the agreed admission number), the governing board will publicly consult on these changes.
 If nothing changes, it will publicly consult on the school's admission arrangements at least once every 7 years.